AusterweilLab/snafu-gui/README.md

 nor does it include `semnet` binaries (you must download the `semnet` package separately and place the `rw` folder in `/py`).
 Actually that sounds complicated, why don't you just use the web version at http://alab.psych.wisc.edu/snafu?
 Or if you really want the desktop version, e-mail me at zemla at wisc dot edu for help.

+_Support for this research was provided by NIH R21AG0534676 and the Office of the VCGRE at UW- Madison with funding from the WARF._